Mahrukhkhann/hashir-khan-portfolio/README.md

 Professional achievements and client testimonials are included to build credibility and provide a stronger overview of the engineer’s professional profile.

+📱 Responsive Design

+The website is fully responsive and designed to provide a smooth experience across:

+- Desktop
+- Laptop
+- Tablet
+- Mobile devices

+✨ Interactive Elements

+JavaScript is used to add interactive features such as:

+- Smooth scrolling
+- Animations
+- Form validation
+- Interactive navigation
+- User-friendly interactions